ngo275/XCPlayground/README.md

 # XCPlayground

-This playground uses `XCPlayground` that makes it possible to display UI in Playground.
+This playground uses `XCPlayground` that makes it possible to display UI on Playground.

 ![image](https://s3-ap-northeast-1.amazonaws.com/ngo275.asset/Pic/XCPlayground.png)